intershop/helm-charts/charts/iom/docs/ExampleProd.rst

 Values File
 ===========

 The values file shown below reflects the requirements of the straight Helm approach as described in section `IOM Helm-Charts`_ to demonstrate this process in all its details.
-Within the `Intershop Commerce Platform <ToolsAndConcepts.rst#intershop-commerce-platform>`_ environment you would edit the values file only.
+Within the `Intershop Commerce Platform <ToolsAndConcepts.rst#intershop-commerce-platform>`_ environment, you would edit the values file only.
 Any further actions are triggered automatically when pushing changes made in the file.

 Of course, this values file cannot be copied as it is.
-It references external resources and external services, which do not exist in other environments.
+It references external resources and external services which do not exist in other environments.
 Additionally, the hostname iom.mycompany.com needs to be replaced to match your requirements.

 .. code-block:: yaml